PavanSahadevan46/AIGuard/README.md

 npm install

 4. Run the following command,
-npm run dev
+npm run dev (If an error occurs, check you have vite installed)

-5. Navigate to the localhost URL provided in the terminal,
+6. Navigate to the localhost URL provided in the terminal,

 You should now see a local build running on your browser.